Egan Bernal returns to the races, day, time and where to see the test

 On Wednesday, the second fraction will take place starting and finishing in Assens, an individual time trial of 12 kilometers.
 On Thursday, in Denmark, the fraction between Otterup and Herning, long, 239 kilometers and two mountain prizes.

-The Tour of Denmark will end on Saturday with the section between Give and Vejle, 126 kilometers, with constant up and down.
+The Tour of Denmark will end on Saturday with the section between Give and Vejle, 126 kilometers long, with constant up and down.

 The competition can be followed by Colombia signal from 8:30 in the morning and by Marca Claro at the same time.